RamiKrispin/deploy-flex-actions/README.md

 ## Summary

-This tutorial covered the foundation of using Docker + Github Actions to deploy and continuesly update a flexdashboard dashboard on Github Pages.
-We review the development process, from scoping and prototyping the dashboard to developing a dockerized enviroment and setting a workflow on Github Actions to automate the dashboard.
-While we did not dive too deep to Docker and Github Actions, this tutorial provdes you (I hope) with a good entery point (and motivation) for using those tools for your own projects.
+This tutorial covered the foundation of using Docker + Github Actions to deploy and continuously update a flexdashboard dashboard on Github Pages.
+We review the development process, from scoping and prototyping the dashboard to developing a dockerized environment and setting a workflow on Github Actions to automate the dashboard.
+While we did not dive too deep into Docker and Github Actions, I hope this tutorial provides you with a good entry point (and motivation) for using those tools for your own projects.

-So what is next? **practice**.
+So what is next? **Practice**.

-Docker could be painful sometime, but it worth the invsetment.
-There is no better way to learn it by building and get your hand "dirty" with breaking and getting "fun" errors.
-Here is couple of suggestions for fun projects:
+Docker could be painful sometime, but it is worth the investment.
+In my opinion, there is no better way to learn it than building and getting your hand "dirty" with breaking and getting "fun" errors.
+Here are a couple of suggestions for fun projects:

 - Build a tracker dashboard.
-You probably want to find an open API that provide hour, daily, or weekly update.
+You probably want to find an open API that provides hourly, daily or weekly updates.
 For example:
     - Chicago crime tracker
     - Seattle bike rents tracker
     - Consumption of electricity in the US (demand and supply)
     - Air quaility tracker
-- Deploy and run statistical and machine learning models on a streaming data:
+- Deploy and run statistical and machine learning models on streaming data:
     - Demand for electricity forecast
     - Weather forecast
     - Deploy a data pipeline

-It is always recommand to start with simple example and than add complexity.
+My recommendation is to start with a simple project and then add complexity.
 Good luck!

 ## Next steps

 This is the first version of this tutorial.
-There are plantly of other items that due to time limitation I did not cover or required additional iturations, such as the VScode R settings.
-In addition, with the expected release of flexdashboard to the Quarto ecosystem, I would love to translate this tutorial to Julia, Observable, and Python.
+There are a couple of other topics that I did not include due to time limitations, but I would love to add them in the future.
+That includes topics such as Docker optimization, unit testing, more robust VSCode settings, etc. In addition, with the expected release of flexdashboard to the Quarto ecosystem, I would love to translate this tutorial to Julia, Observable, and Python.

 Last but not least, all feedback is welcome!
-If you have any feedback about the tutorial or you found some issue with the code, please feel free to open an issue.
+Please feel free to open an issue if you have any feedback about the tutorial or found some code issues.

 ## License